zbalkan/zbalkan.github.io/_posts/2025-05-04-log-timestamping.md

 These logs are compressed nightly.
 Here we begin with a few assumptions to provide a background for log timestamping.
 You need cheap long-term storage to store logs for archive purposes, and that is not *on* your Wazuh nodes.
 You can use a dedicated server for this and use SMB or NFS file share.
 You can make use of a NAS or SAN storage that has NFS file server capabilities.
 You can push the logs to S3 buckets or S3-compatible solutions.
 Here, we are assuming a file share mounted on `/archive`- such a creative name!

+You need more visibility than daily checks.
+Add `/archive` path to FIM configuration and write some custom rules.
+But this is out of scope of this article.
+{: .notice--info}

 We need a Bash script that:

 - Moves archive logs to the NFS share mount for central retention.